ninabarzh/broomstick/content/posts/nova.md

 ### Patch the basics, promptly

-Equipment like Citrix gateways, VPNs and other internet-facing infrastructure must be patched promptly.
+Equipment like Citrix gateways, VPNs and other internet-facing infrastructure can be patched promptly.
 The Citrix CVE-2025-6543 patch was published in May; by July, evidence of exploitation was already on the table.
 If your systems are still ticking away on legacy software, expect to hear about it in the papers.

 ### Secure supply chains